How To Grow Bulbs From Seed

 Oncocyclus Iris Seed may take up to about 5 years (some say 7 years) to break dormancy.
 Soak the seeds in hot water for few hours and stratify them in the fridge for a month or two before sowing.
 These seeds germinate very well in the first year and viability drops in subsequent years.
 I have observed that second, third and even fourth year seeds, if disturbed or "transplanted" to another pot, would improve germination (Dennis Tsang).
 The Oncocyclus specialists have developed some elaborate techniques of chipping and treatment with gibberellic acid.
 For more information, contact the Aril Society International.

 South African (non amaryllids, winter growers) South African non amaryllid winter growers need a marked difference in day and night temperatures to get good germination.
-Some require smoke treatment as well.
+This is also true of many seeds from other mediterranean regions.
+So if you're growing in a greenhouse, you need to be sure it cools off at night.
+Some species require smoke treatment as well.
 I get the best germination with fresh seed (Marc Hachadourian).

-In certain climates, sowing in spring does work although not as well as autumn sowing.
+In certain climates, sowing winter-growing bulbs in spring does work, although not as well as autumn sowing.
 However, the plants will be 6 months out of synch with their normal growing cycle.
-At this point, the seedlings can be grown and you can prevent them from going dormant through artificial means.
+At this point, you can prevent the seedlings from going dormant through artificial means.
 Otherwise, allow them to grow for a season or two in their wrong cycle and adjust them to their normal cycle as if they were bulbs coming from the Southern Hemisphere (Ian Black).

 Barely a geophyte